 On February 24, 2020, during a presentation of the ASIO's "annual threat assessment," Director-General Mike Burgess cited small right-wing cells in Australian suburbs that met to salute Nazi symbols and conduct weapons and combat training.
-ASIO also reported that Australians were joining international white supremacist groups such as The Base [95].
+ASIO also reported that Australians were joining international white supremacist groups such as The Base.
 The group uses online platforms to spread extremist propaganda and encourage acts of violence.
 Though right-wing attacks in Australia are deemed to be of "low capability"-such as with a knife, gun, or vehicle-more sophisticated attacks are a possibility.
-(Sources: Canberra Times [7], Guardian [17])
+In November 2021, Australia's government announced its intention to designate The Base as a terrorist group.
+The Base is the second far-right group to be designated as a terrorist organization after Australia designed the Sonnenkrieg Division in March 2021.
+(Sources: Canberra Times, Guardian, Australian Broadcasting Corporation, Reuters)

 In an undisclosed case in early 2020, an Australian individual was prevented from leaving the country to join "an extreme right-wing group on a foreign battlefield."
 The ASIO declined to reveal the would-be foreign fighter's identity.
 This was not the first such case, however.
 In October 2018, the Australian Home Affairs Minister Peter Dutton and Australian Federal Police commissioner Andrew Colvin met with their Ukrainian counterparts, where they were presented with a list of five Australian citizens who had reportedly traveled to Ukraine to fight alongside a Russian-backed nationalist militia.
 The conflict in Ukraine has attracted extremists from around the world, many with ties to far-right or ultra-nationalist groups in their home countries.
 In 2017, Ethan Tilling, a member of Australian white supremacist group Right Wing Resistance, traveled to Ukraine and fought for six months before returning to Australia.
 Tilling claims he is no longer associated with the far right.
 In 2016, a former member of the Royal Australian Air Force Jared Bennet was inspired by social media to join Ukraine's radical ultranationalist Right Sector.
-(Sources: Australian Broadcasting Corporation [96], Australian Broadcasting Corporation [97])
+(Sources: Australian Broadcasting Corporation, Australian Broadcasting Corporation)

-On March 15, 2019, alleged gunman Brenton Tarrant [98], an Australian citizen, killed 51 and wounded dozens of others in attacks at the Al Noor and Linwood mosques in Christchurch, New Zealand.
+On March 15, 2019, gunman Brenton Tarrant, an Australian citizen, killed 51 and wounded dozens of others in attacks at the Al Noor and Linwood mosques in Christchurch, New Zealand.
 Tarrant livestreamed the attack on Facebook Live.
 He has been detained in New Zealand's only maximum-security prison in Auckland.
-He faces a total of 90 charges for murder, attempted murder, and engaging in a terrorist act.
-Tarrant remains in custody in New Zealand and will stand trial on September 12, 2020.
-(Sources: Wall Street Journal [99], Al Jazeera [100], New York Times [101])
+He faced a total of 90 charges for murder, attempted murder, and engaging in a terrorist act.
+On March 25, 2020, Tarrant pleaded guilty in the murder of 51 people and the attempted murder of 40 others.
+On August 27, 2020, Tarrant was sentenced to life in prison without parole.
+(Sources: Wall Street Journal, Al Jazeera, New York Times, BBC News, New York Times)